syncfusion-content/wpf-docs/wpf/Diagram/Commands/Clipboard.md

 ## Cut command

-Cut command is used to cut the seleceted diagram objects to the clipboard.
+Cut command is used to cut the selected diagram objects to the clipboard.
 Cut command can be executed by the keyboard shortcut CTRL + X.

 {% tabs %}
 {% highlight C# %}